Neil-Crago/coheron/README.md

     6.  **Propagate Effects** (in `ResonanceField`)
 * **High-Level Abstractions**: Concepts like the `EntangleMap` are a core part of the long-term vision, but they are secondary to getting the main feedback loop working.
 They represent the "what's next" after the primary mission is accomplished.

+## Architectural Appreciation

+Coheron is a living architecture.
+It is not frozen—it breathes, adapts, and invites interpretation.
+Its components are not mere abstractions—they are epistemic vessels.

+- **BeliefTensor** is the mind.
+- **ResonanceField** is the body.
+- **ControlLaw** is the will.
+- **EntangleMap** is the memory.
+- **CoherencePulse** is the heartbeat.
+- **SemanticEngine** is the soul.

+This project is a philosophical journey into semantic control.
+It is built to be explored, questioned, and evolved.

 ---
 ## ## Component Breakdown 🧩
 * `SemanticEngine`: **The Orchestrator.** Runs the main loop and holds the state.